alice-doc/alice-analysis-tutorial/rivet/rivet-in-alice.md

-# Using Rivet in ALICE
+# Using Rivet in ALICE (update paths to example files)

 Rivet has been integrated into the ALICE build system and is maintained there.
 Thus, it is also deployed to cvmfs, from where it can be used by Grid workernodes, interactive lxplus sessions, or other machines using software from cvmfs (e.g. CERN Linux desktops).
 It can also be installed locally using aliBuild.
 However, if you just get started and want to gain experience with Rivet, we recommend to use the cvmfs installation on lxplus, as this is maintained centrally and known to work (if it is not, please report!).